get involved

 Frequently Asked Questions

 • We aim for diverse representation on our committees and will prioritize membership based on existing gaps in perspective.
-Currently (March 2024), individuals who represent the following sector and demographic perspectives will be prioritized for both the CISC and RJAC:
+Currently, individuals who represent the following sector and demographic perspectives will be prioritized for both the CISC and RJAC:

 • People living in rural communities, especially in East or South Lane County